cabforum/cabforum.org/content/posts/2015/2015-12-03-ballot-156-amend-sections-1-and-2-of-baseline-requirements.md

 The review period for this ballot shall commence at 2100 UTC on Thursday, 19 November 2015, and will close at 2100 UTC on Thursday, 26 November 2015.
 Unless the motion is withdrawn during the review period, the voting period will start immediately thereafter and will close at 2100 UTC on Thursday, 3 December 2015.
 Votes must be cast by posting an on-list reply to this thread.

 A vote in favor of the motion must indicate a clear ‘yes’ in the response.
 A vote against must indicate a clear ‘no’ in the response.
 A vote to abstain must indicate a clear ‘abstain’ in the response.
 Unclear responses will not be counted.
 The latest vote received from any representative of a voting member before the close of the voting period will be counted.
-Voting members are listed here:
+Voting members are listed [here](/about/members/).

 In order for the motion to be adopted, two thirds or more of the votes cast by members in the CA category and greater than 50% of the votes cast by members in the browser category must be in favor.
 Quorum is currently nine (9) members– at least nine members must participate in the ballot, either by voting in favor, voting against, or abstaining.